BIGJRA/BIGJRA.github.io/reborn.md

 |*Super Repel*  |$700       |
 |*Poke Ball*    |$200       |

 Head up to reach the middle part of the area.

+**Black Belt Ryan.
+Field: Ashen Beach**
+- Chimchar, Lv.
+35, Serious Nature, IVs: 10
+- Monferno, Lv.
+35, Serious Nature, IVs: 10

+**Nature Girl Cocoa.
+Field: Ashen Beach**
+- Hitmonchan, Lv.
+37, Serious Nature, IVs: 10

+**Black Belt Mason.
+Field: Ashen Beach**
+- Primeape, Lv.
+38, Serious Nature, IVs: 10

+**Battle Girl Lisa.
+Field: Ashen Beach**
+- Poliwhirl, Lv.
+38, Serious Nature, IVs: 10

-Fight some trainers and pick up a hidden *Guard Spec.* Now we are going to enter the six doors in this area: the top left has a *Black Belt*, the girl in the bottom left wants us to steal a TV for her (in a bit), the Dudebro in the top right wants Protein in exchange for his *Ashen Beach Field Readout*, the guy in the middle right will give us *Pure Incense*, the bottom right room contains a person who will tell us about the *unrealtime* password and a person who judges Hidden Power types.
+Pick up a hidden *Guard Spec.* Now we are going to enter the six doors in this area: the top left has a *Black Belt*, the girl in the bottom left wants us to steal a TV for her (in a bit), the Dudebro in the top right wants Protein in exchange for his *Ashen Beach Field Readout*, the guy in the middle right will give us *Pure Incense*, the bottom right room contains a person who will tell us about the *unrealtime* password and a person who judges Hidden Power types.

 Enter the area at the top, then go up the stairs.
 Talk to every NPC here and agree to study with those who ask.
 One is a tutor.